tldr-pages/tldr/pages/linux/man.md

 `man --apropos "{{search_string}}"`

-- Open the manpage in a browser
+- Open the manpage in a browser:

 `man --html {{command}}`